18F/tts-buy-cloudgov-3pao/solicitation_documents/RFQ.md

 Minimum requirements are defined as follows.
 At the time of quote
 submission:

--   The 3PAO has completed a Readiness Assessment, Initial Assessment, or Annual Assessment for a FedRAMP PaaS cloud system;
+-   Completed a FedRAMP Readiness Assessment, Initial Assessment, or Annual Assessment for a cloud service provider;

 -   FedRAMP categorizes the 3PAO as fully compliant with all [3PAO standards](https://portal.a2la.org/requirements/A2LA_R311.pdf) promulgated by FedRAMP;